connorcl/processed-uci-har-dataset/CodeBook.md

-# Codebook - Processed UCI HAR Dataset
+# Codebook - Processed UCI Human Activity Recognition Using Smartphones Dataset

+## Identifiers

-* **subject**: unique id of participant
+* **subject**: unique participant id, an integer
-* **activity**: kind of physical activity performed (one of "walking", "walking upstairs", "walking downstairs", "sitting", "standing", "laying")
+* **activity**: kind of physical activity performed, a factor with 6 levels: "walking", "walking upstairs", "walking downstairs", "sitting", "standing", "laying"

+## Measurements

 According to the original dataset documentation, the following features come from the raw 3-axial accelerometer and gyroscope time-domain signals, captured at a rate of 50Hz and filtered using a median filter and a 3rd order low pass